efarish/portfolio/mobile/kivy_gps_tracker/README.md

 # TODO

 1. Add a CloudFormation template for the ECR repository.
-1. Update create stack pipeline to update S3 config file with WSS and API Gateway URIs.
 1. Since API GW WS doesn't include JWT header on disconnect, need to update ECS to update using connection id.
 1. Kivy: WSS certification verification is turned off.
 Need to figure out how to get AWS cert in python.
 1. Kivy: inactivity timeout.